 It is a piece of hardware responsible for translating digital data into analogue data, enabling data to transmit over phone lines.

 CSU / DSU

 A channel service unit or device service unit is a computerized interface gadget that gives signal planning to associations between the data terminal equipment (DTE) and the data circuit termination device (DCE).
-The CSU / DSU deciphers the virtual interface of the DTE to the interface of the DCE.
+The CSU / DSU deciphers the virtual pitch write for us interface of the DTE to the interface of the DCE.

 ISDN terminal adapter

 It is necessary to establish a connection between an ISDN Basic Rate Interface Connection (BRIC) and other interfaces;

 it functions as an ISDN modem that allows users to connect their device or local network to a terminated dial-up ISDN line.

 It allows integration of DTE and DCE interfaces, allowing high-speed connections of up to 53 Mbps over WAN networks.